w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 :::warning

-It's important to note that the "Ethereum" here refers what was previously known as "Eth2" or "Ethereum 2.0".
+It's important to note that the "Ethereum" here refers to what was previously known as "Eth2" or "Ethereum 2.0".
 For more concrete details regarding the next iterations of Ethereum, please refer to the [Ethereum Roadmap](https://ethereum.org/en/roadmap/).

 It's relevant to mention that some upgrades may not be active for Ethereum, but are described as a part of this comparison to Polkadot.
-It is possible that some of these goals / upgrades may change, are do reflect the general direction of Ethereum.
+It is possible that some of these goals/upgrades may change to reflect the general direction of Ethereum.

 :::

 ## High-Level Comparison

-At a high-level, both protocols have fundamentally different goals which is reflected by their
+At a high level, both protocols have fundamentally different goals, which are reflected by their
 architecture:

 - Ethereum is a general-purpose blockchain for **global coordination**.
 Ethereum is not specialized nor optimized for any particular application, rather its primary focus is the Ethereum Virtual Machine for executing smart contracts.
-- Polkadot is a sharded blockchain which introduces shared security for each one of its shards, or **parachains**.
-Each shard is usually specialized towards a specific focus, and optimizes towards that goal.
+- Polkadot is a sharded blockchain that introduces shared security for each one of its shards, or **parachains**.
+Each shard is usually specialized towards a specific focus and optimized towards that goal.
 Polkadot provides shared security and consensus to these shards through the Polkadot relay chain.

-This means while Polkadot can't directly run something like a virtual machine for smart contracts, one of its parachains can (and does).
-Parachains on Polkadot can even run an EVM for executing smart contracts written in Solidity, Ethereum's native smart contract language.
+Polkadot can't and does not directly run something like a virtual machine for smart contracts.
+However, several of its parachains can (and does).
+Parachains on Polkadot can even run an EVM for executing smart contracts are written in Solidity, Ethereum's native smart contract language.

 In the context of blockchain, "sharding" refers to the parallelization of state transition (transaction) execution.
 The way Ethereum and Polkadot deal with scalability and sharding is quite different.

-## Scalability: Sharding vs Danksharding
+## Scalability: Sharding vs. Danksharding

 As part of Ethereum's roadmap, the previously dubbed "shard chains" have been forgone in favor of rollup-based approach for scaling transaction throughput.
 [**Danksharding**](https://ethereum.org/en/roadmap/danksharding/) is how Ethereum plans to create a scalable environment for an acclaimed >100,000 transactions per second.
-Danksharding was the chosen alternative over "shard chains", and works by storing blobs .
+Danksharding was the chosen alternative over "shard chains" and works by storing blobs.

 Danksharding will allow for much more space to be utilized per block on Ethereum, where blobs of data will be verifiable for an amount of time before being pruned from the network.
 These blobs will have to be held for an amount of time, implying a level of data availability that validators must have.
-Essentially, this approach will further enable data availability at layer 1, and further enable layer 2 protocols on Ethereum to flourish.
+Essentially, this approach will further enable data availability at layer one and further enable layer two protocols on Ethereum to flourish.

 In contrast, {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} is a purely sharded network.
-It prioritizes data availability at as integral part of the block validation process.
+It prioritizes data availability as an integral part of the block validation process.
-Parallelized interactions between parachains, which are the **shards** of the Polkadot network also take advantage of this factor.
-Whereas Ethereum primarily focuses on making large amounts of data available for validation for an amount of time, Polkadot's parallelization factor allows for verification to happen on the protocol level without the need for a layer 2 solution.
+Parallelized interactions between parachains, which are the **shards** of the Polkadot network, also take advantage of this factor.
+Whereas Ethereum primarily focuses on making large amounts of data available for validation for an amount of time, Polkadot's parallelization factor allows for verification to happen on the protocol level without the need for a layer two solution.

 :::note